RE:BEACH Overview

 The final workshop enabled each design team to present a final, refined, sand retention pilot project for Oceanside’s beaches.
 This workshop signaled the final phase of the RE:BEACH design competition process and provide a final moment for public review of the concepts and designs.

-Community Input Summary
+Design Competition Community Input Summary

 Learn more about the emergent themes by clicking the link to download the report below.